 This week's wisdom for life comes to us from Proverbs 23 in the Message Bible.
 Vs.4-5.
 Don't wear yourself out trying to get rich; restrain yourself!
 Riches disappear in the blink of an eye; wealth sprouts wings and flies off into the wild blue yonder.
 There is far more to life than money!
 When is enough enough?
 I'll never … Continue reading Proverbs 23

 "Christ is in me, and I in Christ.
 In Christ, my home, I belong - I see and am seen, I hear and am heard, I love and am loved - I belong.
 In Christ, my home, I am safe - there is nothing that separates me from Him.
 In Christ, my home, I have … Continue reading The Joy of HOME

+Did you hear the funny story about a 5 year old girl who thought Jesus was a Swede?
 This cute little girl was helping set the family table one Sunday near Christmas.
 She stopped for a moment and announced, “Jesus was a Swede.”
 More than a little surprised, her mum corrected her, “Oh, no, dear, Jesus … Continue reading Was Jesus a Swede?

+We continue to today with insights from our Proverb of the week, Proverbs 9, from the Message Bible.
 Vs.4-6.
 Are you confused about life, don't know what's going on?
 Come with me, oh come, have dinner with me!
 I've prepared a wonderful spread - fresh–baked bread, roast lamb, carefully selected wines.
 Leave your impoverished confusion and live!
 Walk up the street … Continue reading Proverbs 9